Sleeping Beauty (1959 film): Casting

-Walt Disney spent three years searching for a voice for Princess Aurora, and considered shelving the project entirely before Mary Costa was cast by June 1952.
-She was invited to audition by composer Walter Schumann, who heard her singing at a dinner party for the entertainment industry.
-Born in Knoxville, Tennessee, Costa had a strong Southern accent, which nearly prevented her from being cast until she proved that she could sustain a British accent.
+Walt Disney spent three years searching for a voice for Princess Aurora and considered shelving the project entirely before Mary Costa was cast by June 1952.
+She was invited to audition by the film's original composer Walter Schumann, who heard her singing at a dinner party for the entertainment industry.
+Born in Knoxville, Tennessee, Costa had a strong Southern accent, which nearly prevented her from being cast until she proved that she could speak with a British accent.
 Disney personally contacted Costa within hours of her audition to confirm that she had the role.
-Before Costa was cast, LP records by forty female singers were heard by the story artists, and fifteen of them auditioned.
+Before Costa was cast, LP records by forty female singers were heard by the story artists, and fifteen of them auditioned in person.
 Costa recorded her lines for three years, from 1952 to 1955.
 Twenty singers auditioned for the role of Prince Phillip, and Bill Shirley, who had a high baritone voice and experience in light opera, was the final choice.
-Before Shirley and Costa were selected, they made audition records together to determine if their voices complemented each other.
-Disney was convinced that they did, and approved the casting.
+Before Shirley and Costa were selected, they made audition records together to determine if their voices complemented each other; Disney was convinced that they did, and approved the casting.

 Disney personally suggested Eleanor Audley for the role of Maleficent.
 Audley initially refused, since she had tuberculosis and was unsure if she would be strong enough for recording sessions, but reconsidered when she began feeling better.
 Regarding her voice work for the character, Audley later said that she "tried to do a lot of contrasting to be both sweet and nasty at the same time."
-Disney chose Barbara Jo Allen for Fauna, who had been frequently compared by the story artists to Vera Vague (Jo Allen's character on Bob Hope's radio show), and Barbara Luddy for Merryweather.
-Many actors auditioned for the role of King Stefan, including Hans Conried, before Taylor Holmes was eventually cast; this was Holmes' final film role before his death in September 1959, eight months after the film's release.
-Several of the studio's voice regulars were cast in the film, including Verna Felton as Flora and Bill Thompson as King Hubert.
-Felton is also believed to have been the voice of Queen Leah, but the studio has no saved records of who voiced the character.
+Barbara Jo Allen was cast as Fauna, who had been frequently compared by the story artists to Vera Vague (Jo Allen's character on Bob Hope's radio show), and Barbara Luddy (who done the voice of Lady in Disney's previous film Lady and the Tramp) got the role of Merryweather.
+Several of the studio's voice regulars were cast in the film, including Verna Felton as Flora, Bill Thompson as King Hubert, and Candy Candido as one of Maleficent's goons.
+Felton is also believed to have been the voice of Queen Leah, but the studio has no record of who voiced the character.
+A number of actors auditioned for the role of King Stefan (including Hans Conried) before Taylor Holmes was cast; this was Holmes's final film role before his death in September 1959, eight months after the film's release.